This privacy statement applies to LACE Partners Ltd (“LACE”, “we”, “us” or “our”).

 You may also use the contact details in section 11 if you wish to make a complaint relating to your privacy.

-Subject Access Request for Personal Data
+Subject Access Request for Personal Data and details of

 For all requests to view, correct, move or delete personal data held by LACE, please contact the Data Protection Manager at Dave@Lacepartners.co.uk.